 Like the rest of Malaysia, Sabah’s climate is hot and humid.
 Expect temperatures in the high 20s and low 30s throughout the lowlands.
 The state’s rainfall averages about 300cm annually and though it rains throughout the year, the heaviest rainfall generally occurs between October and January.
 At higher elevations the temperature is refreshingly cool, dropping to colder temperatures at night.
 Mount Kinabalu has its own climate and, above 3500m, temperatures can drop to freezing.

-Call us on to start planning your vacation to Borneo Rainforest Lodge or take a look at our itineraries to Borneo
+Call us on to start planning your holiday to Borneo Rainforest Lodge or take a look at our itineraries to Malaysia

 Borneo Rainforest Lodge, located in Sabah, is one of the most luxurious of the lodges found in Borneo.
 This rather special lodge offers an off the beaten track wildlife experience in the heart of the Danum Valley, surrounded by primary rainforest.